tibagni/LogViewer/streams.md

 ---

 # Log Streams
-Android can separate its logs in different filters:
+Android can separate its logs in different streams:
 * main
 * radio
 * system
 * events
 * kernel

 LogViewer will identify these streams when more than one log file is opened (and these log files follow the android naming standard - which includes the stream)

 ## Identifying different streams